Bush Squeaker (Arthroleptis wahlbergi)

 Habitat

-This is a forest species but it is also found in adjacent thickets and grassland where there is dense cover and accumulations of leaf litter.
-The frogs are common where they occur and are frequently resident in gardens and even in alien tree plantations.
-Annual rainfall in the distribution range is 500–750 mm, and falls in summer.
+The Bush Squeaker is a forest species, but it is also found in adjacent thickets and grassland with dense cover and accumulated leaf litter.
+These frogs are common where they occur and are frequently resident in gardens and in alien tree plantations.
+Annual rainfall within the distribution range is 500–750 mm, and falls in summer.

 Behaviour